Get started and find answers

 When you switch to a non-focus app, Auto-Focus starts a buffer timer (default 3 minutes).
 If you don't return to a focus app within this time, it ends the focus session and re-enables notifications.

 No!
-The Chrome extension works independently and handles website-specific focus detection.
-You should not add Chrome as a focus app - doing so would make Auto-Focus activate focus mode whenever Chrome is open, regardless of which websites you're visiting.
-The extension only activates focus mode when you're on your configured focus websites.
+Browser URL tracking works independently and handles website-specific focus detection.
+You should not add your browser as a focus app — doing so would activate focus mode whenever the browser is open, regardless of which site you're on.
+URL detection only triggers focus when you're on a configured focus website.

 Auto-Focus Free limits you to 2 focus apps and basic insights.
 Auto-Focus+ removes all limits, adds advanced analytics, data export capabilities, and includes priority support and future updates.